Sivanandan/scinet-site/sn_collections/_events/bioinformatics/2025-04-17-environments.md

 ```

 * **90daydata**:
   This is where you made your folder and work from today.
+This space has unlimited dtorage, but files will be removed in 90 days.

     {:.copy-code}
     ```